Command Line Interface

 get

-Fetch and display benchmark results from the API.
+Fetch and display benchmark results with metrics.

 vcp benchmarks get [OPTIONS]